Incode Webhooks

 Retry Policy

-Webhook retries will be triggered in the following scenarios:
+Webhook retries will be triggered in either of these scenarios:

-- The returned status code from your service is not
+- A status code returned from your service is not one of:

 | Retry attempt | Delay (seconds) | Delay (minutes) | Total (minutes) |